dwengovzw/learning_content/learning_objects/english/exercises/general/0013_lcd_oef3/index.md

 ]
 teacher_exclusive: false
 ---
-## Lcd-scherm
+## LCD screen

-OPGAVE 3
+EXERCISE 3

-Plaats de tekst nu in het midden van het lcd-scherm.
+Now place the text in the center of the LCD screen.